 Panic disorder is a fear of physiological symptoms.
 The individual learns to perceive the bodily sensations of the fight-or-flight response (sensations like increased heart rate, sweating, and lightheadedness) as dangerous, and then becomes frightened of the sensations and avoids situations in which the fear may get triggered.

 We will work together with you to provide you with a clear understanding of the root of panic and the behaviors you engage in that maintain your symptoms as well as the key role of avoidance.
-Treatment will include tracking and monitoring your triggers, thoughts, feelings, and the behaviors you engage in during the week.
+Treatment will include tracking and monitoring your triggers, thoughts, feelings, social anxiety and the behaviors you engage in during the week.
 You and your therapist will build an exposure hierarchy of your feared situations and gradually take steps towards experiencing the bodily sensations that you have been avoiding.
 To prepare for this, you will learn how to utilize helpful coping tools like deep breathing, safe space, and mindfulness.
 Using these tools will enable you to both experience your physiological reactions and to build a new relationship with your bodily sensations.

 What are the signs ?